Jarred Kelenic Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 13th in the league.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in MLB.

-- The Angels have the 18th-ranked team ERA among all league pitching staffs (4.24).
+- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Angels rank 15th in baseball in home runs surrendered (69 total, 1.1 per game).
+- Angels pitchers combine to rank 15th in baseball in home runs allowed (70 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 12th of the season.
-He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.
+- The Angels are sending Canning (4-2) to the mound to make his 10th start of the season.
+He is 4-2 with a 4.47 ERA and 43 strikeouts through 48 1/3 innings pitched.

-- In his last appearance on Saturday against the Houston Astros, the left-hander tossed 3 1/3 innings, allowing six earned runs while surrendering eight hits.
+- His most recent appearance came on Sunday against the Houston Astros, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .248 batting average against him.
+- The 27-year-old has a 4.47 ERA and 8 strikeouts per nine innings across nine games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.